LE JARDIN DE LA BIBLIOTHEQUE - VOLX

 photos : gabrielle Voinot (sauf les 3 dernières)

-The former school in Volx has been converted into a municipal library, becoming a place for everyday life, meeting and exchange within the village.
-The former schoolyard, long entirely mineral and inward-looking, forms the basis of the project.
-It is transformed into a garden and conceived as a direct extension of the library, hosting reading moments, cultural events and daily uses open to all.
+The former school in Volx has been converted into the municipal library, becoming a place for everyday life, encounters and exchange within the village.
+The schoolyard, previously mineral and enclosed, has been transformed into a garden.
+Conceived as a direct extension of the library, it accommodates readings, cultural events and everyday uses open to all.

-Starting from a courtyard fully covered in asphalt, the intervention aims to restore soil permeability and transform the material character of the space.
-De-sealing the ground limits heat accumulation linked to dark surfaces and improves microclimatic comfort.
-The soils are opened and planted, and circulation is redrawn in a simple manner, leaving generous, flexible spaces capable of accommodating a wide range of evolving uses.
-In this way, the project turns a monotonous surface into a shared garden that is clear, welcoming and easily appropriated by the community.
+Starting from a courtyard entirely covered in asphalt, the intervention sought to restore the permeability of the ground.
+Removing the impermeable surface reduces the heat accumulated by dark materials and improves thermal comfort.
+The ground has been opened up and planted, while the circulation routes have been redrawn in a simple way, leaving generous open spaces able to accommodate a wide range of changing uses.
+The project transforms a monotonous courtyard into a shared garden that is clear, welcoming and easy for the local community to appropriate.

-Conceived for simple and sustainable management, the garden nonetheless offers a rich sequence of seasonal atmospheres.
-Flowering, fruiting and changing foliage colours accompany uses throughout the year, making the garden a living space that supports cultural activities while providing a place of respite at the heart of the village.
+Designed for simple and sustainable management, the garden nevertheless offers a rich variety of atmospheres throughout the seasons.
+Flowers, fruit and changing colours accompany its uses all year round, making the garden a living space: both a setting for cultural activities and a place to pause and breathe at the heart of the village.